WOWRainbowUI/RainbowUI-Retail/AddOns/BetterBags_BetterSort/README.md

 Currently implemented features:
 - Option to sort by item level.
 - Improvement to Alphabetical sorting by ignoring color codes.
+- Option to ignore Blizzards New Item Tags.
+Making the "New Item Duration" setting fully in charge.

 ### Alphabetical Sorting
 Currently the default Alphabetical sorting doesn't remove the color prefix from titles when sorting.
 So eg. `|cffff8000Armor - Leather` would come after `|cffa335eeArmor - Mail` due to `a` coming before `f` in the comparison.
 This is not intuitive behavior for an Alphabetical sorting.